jyotishmannnnn/SentrixEcosystem/ECOSYSTEM.md

 Autolabeling and the transactional catalog are not built.

 ## Repository Map

-Six repositories under `D:\New_Direction\Glove_Architecture`, plus an orchestrator and integration tests at the root.

 | Repo | Version | Role | One-line |
 |---|---|---|---|